Battle of Hoogstraten AD 1814

 De Slag van Hoogstraten

-Next edition dates to be announced (the event was last held in 2014 - 200th anniversary)
+Next edition dates to be announced (the event was last held in 2014 on the occasion of the 200th anniversary)

 Hoogstraten (Antwerp province)